Is it Normal to Become Bloated During Intermittent Fasting?

 Is it normal to bloat during Intermittent Fasting?

-It’s a fact, bloating does occur for some women during intermittent fasting (IF).
+It’s a fact that bloating does occur for some women during intermittent fasting (IF).
 The most common causes of bloating when fasting are how and what you eat, lack of fluids (water), or the extended intervals between meals.
 For women approaching or over the age of 50, hormones, lifestyles, and body changes also play a critical role in intermittent fasting and bloating.
-If you’re experiencing bloating, consider making a few changes to the diet plan to prevent and diminish the bloating influencers.
+If you’re experiencing bloating, consider making a few changes to the diet plan to prevent and diminish the bloating it can cause.

 According to the Mayo Clinic, whether you’re dieting or not, most individuals do experience periodic bloating without any harm.
 In most situations, the body resolves the condition naturally.
 But, when bloating begins to interfere with daily body functions or physical activities, you need to talk with your doctor.